 Punjab’s fertile soil and subtropical location are ideal for agriculture.
 According to a report at Statista, the state is responsible for producing 15% to 17% of India’s wheat.
-It is a winter crop which is grown in Punjab.
+A large variety of crops is grown in Punjab

-The main Crops Grown in Punjab during Kharif and Rabi Season
+The main Crops Grown in Punjab during the Kharif and Rabi seasons

-In the Punjabi language, the Kharif and Rabi season is also known as Harri and Sauni which are the summer and winter harvest seasons.
-In India, the agricultural crop cycle runs from June to May and is divided into two main seasons based on the monsoon.
+In the Punjabi language, the Kharif and Rabi season is also known as Harri and Sauni, which are the summer and winter harvest seasons.
+In India, the agricultural crop cycle runs from May to June and is divided into two main seasons based on the monsoon.

-Many crops are grown in Punjab during the summer and winter seasons, which are mentioned below:
+The main crops grown in Punjab during the summer and winter seasons are mentioned below:

-Crops that Grown during Kharif or Summer Season in Punjab
+Crops Grown during the Kharif or Summer Season in Punjab

 The Kharif monsoon season runs from July to October.
-The main crops are;
+The principal crops grown in Punjab are:

 Paddy:

-Paddy crop cultivation starts at just the start of the rainy season.
-Paddy plantation starts at the end of May and becomes ready to be planted in the field after the 15th of June.
-The rice crop is ready to be harvested in the first week of the October month.
+Paddy crop cultivation starts at the start of the rainy season.
+Paddy plantation starts at the end of May.
+It becomes ready to be planted in the field after the 10th of June.
+The rice crop is ready to be harvested in the first week of October.

 Maize (Corn)